rico345100/unity-tutorial-weapon-customization-finish/readme.md

 - [Part 2](https://youtu.be/AV3TQWmZXmg)
 - [Part 3](https://youtu.be/SO7np29MQSA)

-## Finished of what..?
-This project is final version which follow this tutorial video:

 ## How to open?
 I used Unity 2019.1.0f2 to create this project.
 You can try open with different version but that's not recommended.